 In that, at least, I can hope.)

 Yet I find myself pining for people not here, people I do and yet don’t have with me.
 I finger my luck-doll.
 Do the Dead only celebrate All Soul’s Day with us, or do they come around for Christmas, too?
 Some do say they come for Christmas.
 The words of others drift in and out around me, saying things like that…

 (Soon the headmaster rounds us up at twilight, calling us to feast on the fruit of our labors.
 We will have to go to bed early if we want to rise at midnight.

 “Why?” an older boy asks.
-“Who will perform the midnight service, with the Chaplain dead?”
+“Who will perform the midnight service, with the Pastor dead?”

 For a second Weatherbent looks blank, confused.
 Then he smiles, strangely, and his eyes take on a look that I’ve seen often enough on Jake to recognize.
 “Why, for the dance, of course!
 And let us all eat together, faculty and students and staff, for we shall all dance together, as well.”
 And he starts to heap his own plate with a relish that I have never seen in him before, as the boys and faculty gape and grin at the thought of actually waltzing with females.